Corysia/Unity-Oculus-Example/README.md

 ## Requirements
 * Unity 2019.1.14f1 - This will probably work with other versions, but this is the version I am working with.
-* Oculus Integration 1.40 -Verify this is the version you're getting from the Asset Store.
-If there is a newer one out, these instructions may not work.
-You can find older versions at  https://developer.oculus.com/downloads/package/unity-integration-archive/ At the top of the page, where the version number is, you'll find a drop-down arrow.
+* Oculus Integration 1.40 - **Verify this is the version you're getting from the Asset Store.**   If there is a newer one out, these instructions may not work.
+You can find older versions at the [Oculus Unity Integration Archive](https://developer.oculus.com/downloads/package/unity-integration-archive/"Title").
+At the top of the page, where the version number is, you'll find a drop-down arrow.
 Use that to select the version.

 ## Project Setup
 Initially, this was intended to be an example for the Oculus Quest, but except for some specific Android options, the instructions are identical for the Rift and Rift S.